junqing-zhang/junqing-zhang.github.io/keygen/keygen-reference.md

 # Tool
 * NIST SP 800-22: A Statistical Test Suite for the Validation of Random Number Generators and Pseudo Random Number.[Link] C code available for download.
 Python implementation can be downloaded from here.

+Return to the Main Page of [Key Generation From Wireless Channels](https://junqing-zhang.github.io/research-area/keygen/){:target="_blank"}.